LinoCasu/block-bots/README.md

 Adjust the ports you need open according to your own specifications.

-Used together, these three scripts will block half the Internet— they’re extremely aggressive.
+Used together, these three scripts will block half the Internet -> they’re extremely aggressive.
 If you’re still getting port scans or other botnet attacks after running them, you’ve truly tangled with a botnet; there probably won’t be much of one left.

 If you run all three at once, they’re so ruthless they might be overkill for a single user, but they cover over 16,000+ IP ranges known for botnet activity.